Khano Smith: Professional career

 After trialing with Southend United, and playing for their reserves in a 4–0 defeat to Norwich City reserves in September 2009, Smith was offered a professional contract at Lincoln City, having impressed new manager Chris Sutton on a 10-day trial.
 On 23 October Smith was reported to have signed a 'short-term' deal with Lincoln.

 Smith became an instant first team regular at Lincoln.
-However, he was dropped after six games due to consistently poor performances, his final one coming in an FA Cup game at Northwich Victoria and he struggled badly against a side who were two divisions below the Imps.
+However, he was dropped after six games, his final one coming in an FA Cup game at Northwich Victoria.
 He was released when his contract expired on 7 January 2010.
-He was voted in an online poll as the worst of the 41 players to have represented Lincoln City during the 2009–10 season.

 Smith re-signed with New England Revolution on 26 March 2010 after trialing with the team during pre-season.

 After the 2010 Major League Soccer season New England declined Smith's contract option and he elected to participate in the 2010 MLS Re-Entry Draft.
 Smith became a free agent in Major League Soccer when he was not selected in the Re-Entry draft.
 On 7 March 2011 he signed with Carolina RailHawks of the North American Soccer League.
 However, Smith was not listed on the 2011 roster released by the club on 4 April 2011.
 In an interview with Bermuda's The Royal Gazette on 7 April, Smith stated he would not play for Carolina due to a contract dispute.